microsoft/sqlworkshops/sqlserver2019bigdataclusters/SQL2019BDC/00 - Prerequisites.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/point1.png"><b>Activity 8: Install Azure Data Studio and Extensions</b></p>

-The primary management tool for working with SQL Server Big Data Clusters is Azure Data Studio.
+The primary management tool for working with SQL Server big data clusters is Azure Data Studio.
 You will also use this tool in your workshop.

 <pre>
 write-host "Install Azure Data Studio"